cyrilondon/rover-project/README.md

 	}

    ```
-   This validation should happen both at initialization time and later on when the Rover is asked to move.
+   These validations should be made both at the time of initialization time and later whenever the Rover is asked to move.

    In the first case, it would be a good idea to send ALL the error messages to the end user, so that he can re-send the initialization command successfully next time.